 According to the company, researcher Roman Zaikin found the vulnerability.
 He discovered that messages sent and received in both chat applications have their own identifier “message_id” parameter.
 The hacker can get this information by sending a request to a specific Facebook address, and once it’s obtained, the hacker can alter the content of the attached message and send it to Facebook’s servers.
 Thus, users have no idea their messages were altered.

 As an example of an attack, the hacker could send a legitimate message to a potential victim.
 Once the message is received, the hacker can then alter that message to include a malicious link or file.
 In the video demo shown above, viewers can clearly see Zaikin controlling the entire Facebook chat, texting that cybercriminals can send malicious content through the vulnerability and fully control the conversation.
-The infection points can be adjusted “seamlessly,” he writes, and the message remotely deleted from the Facebook account to cover the hacker’s tracks.
+The infection points can be adjusted “seamlessly,” he writes, and the message remotely deleted from the

 “Usually, ransomware campaigns last only several days because the infected links and the C&C addresses become known, and blocked by security vendors, forcing the attacker to shut down his activity and begin again from scratch,” the company wrote in a recent blog post.
 “However, with this vulnerability, the hacker could implement automation techniques to continually outsmart security measures when the command & control servers are replaced.”